Tourists from all over the world flock to this

 I awake alone in a new room at the same hotel,

-after discovering a jumbo man in my bedroom the night before.
-The room intended for three, and I intended it for three
+after discovering a huge white man in my bedroom the night before.

-or two dollars by coming into a three bed room, rather than the one or two bed room, they should have taken.
+to save one or two dollars by coming into a three bed room, rather than the one or two bed room, they should have taken.

 I raced down in a panic, amused by the disaster